HPiArolas/global-covid-yll/README.md

 - `C - Figures.R`: creates plots and some tables used in manuscript and SI.

 # Main data file descriptions

-- `stmf_5.rds`: Short term mortality fluctuations in 5-years age groups
+Excess mortality related
-- `OffsetsHMD.rds`: Exposures for mortality baseline estimation
+- `STMF.zip`: All-cause weekly mortality by age and sex for 38 countries.
+Short-Term Mortality Fluctuations database input files (Version Jan15, 2021), from HMD (2020).

 COVID-19 related
 - `STMF.zip`: Short-Term Mortality Fluctuations database, including weekly all-cause mortality by age and sex for 38 countries.